Adult Mental Health Services

 Condition Management Programme

 This is a 12 week programme of short, work focused, cognitive educational interventions aimed at helping clients to understand and manage their health conditions.
 A multidisciplinary team of health professionals work together to offer clients help and support to cope with single or multiple health conditions that are causing a barrier to work.
-To find out more about the Condition Management Programme, please click here.
+Find out more about the Condition Management Programme

 Regional Mental Health Care Pathway – Promoting Hope, Opportunity and Personal Control